 The Archives permits use of handheld personal digital cameras (phones and tablets included) in the Reading Room.
 Personal scanners, tripods, or flash photography are not permitted.

-A self-service scanner is available in the Reading Room, Archives staff reserves the right limit scanning time if there are several researchers who need to scan, if materials are deemed too fragile to scan, or if the materials are photographs.
+One self-service scanner is available in the Reading Room, Archives staff reserves the right limit scanning time if there are several researchers who need to scan, if materials are deemed too fragile to scan, or if they are photographic materials including prints, negatives, and slides.
 If you are unable to visit the Archives, it is possible for staff to copy requested items at a fee.

 Users must complete and sign the Agreement on Duplicating Textual Archival and Manuscript Materials form before copying archival materials.
 This form provides written assurance that no document will be reproduced without the permission of the writers or their legal representatives and the Executive Director of the American Library Association or the Archivist.
 Permission to copy will normally be granted upon receipt of such assurance, provided no restrictions against copying the materials are imposed by the writer, the donor, or the American Library Association.